Colorado Law Helps Homeowners in Foreclosure

 Applicability of the Law

-The protections of Colorado’s new law apply to mortgage loans for residential properties that are:
+The protections of this law apply to mortgage loans for residential properties that are:

 - either a single-family or multi-family dwelling (with no more than four units), and